ansible/ansible/docsite/latest/rst/glossary.rst

 Callback Plugin
 +++++++++++++++

-Refers to some user-written code that can intercept the results from Ansbile and do something with it.
+Refers to some user-written code that can intercept the results from Ansible and do something with it.
 Some supplied examples in the github project perform custom logging, send email, or even play sound effects.

 Check Mode